TaxoPress/TaxoPress/readme.txt

 = Simple Tags is compatible with which WordPress versions ? =

+* 2.5 and upper are compatible with WordPress 4.x and 5.x !
 * 2.4 and upper are compatible only with WordPress 4.x !
 * 2.3 and upper are compatible only with WordPress 3.5 !
 * 2.0 and upper are compatible only with WordPress 3.0 & 3.1 & 3.2 & 3.3 !